 The only problem that you will have with him is at level 3, where the matchup is based on skill.
 Anything after that is easy.

-You're going to have a hard time once she gets her jungle item and her ultimate.
+You might experience some difficulty once she gets her jungle item and her ultimate.
 She is able to tank a few of your isolated Qs with the right build and will destroy you in a few hits, especially in the mid game.
 Try and kite her with Void Assault as much as possible.

 She is one of the only champions that can 1v1 you in the early game.
 She poses a massive risk for you in fights and you will probably get perma-cced by her if you choose to jump in onto the carries.
 Fighting her when she has warrior is a big mistake unless you are able to get the jump on her.

 Wait, what?
 You're in a mirror matchup?
 You must be in normals.
 To beat him, read my guide and show him who the better Kha'Zix is.
 Evolve Q and use your ultimate after he uses his.
-If you have stormraiders you may want to be a bit careful around him, but if you take thunderlords you are able to fight him a bit easier.

 You can fight him easily at all stages of the game, and since he has no hard CC he poses no threat to you in any stage of the game.
 Just make sure not to face-tank his hard hitting auto attacks.